woocommerce/woocommerce/DEVELOPMENT.md

 ## Turborepo Commands

-Our repository uses [Turborepo](https://turborepo.org) for `build`, `lint`, and `test` commands.
+Our repository uses [Turborepo](https://turborepo.org) for `build` and `test` commands.
 This tool ensures that all dependencies of a plugin, package, or tool are prepared before running a command.
 This is done transparently when running these commands.
 When using `pnpm run {command}` without any options, it will execute that command against every project in the repository.
 You can view a list of the commands Turborepo supports in [our turbo.json file](turbo.json).

 ### Plugin, Package, and Tool Filtering